top of page

 When the Fair closed down on October 31, 1893, the mural was put into storage at the Fair's Palace of Fine Arts (now the Museum of Science and Industry).
 However, it appears the large painting did not stay there, but was moved some time later.

 What happened to the mural next?
-In the closing chapters of her book, art historian and author Sally Webster tells of her detective work trying to trace it.
+In the closing chapters of her book, art historian and author Sally Webster tells of her detective work as she tries to trace it.

 The artwork was mentioned in a few letters, and interest was there to display the mural, but it never happened.
 After 1912, the trail goes cold.